4.9-Stars

 Notification and Permits

-Necessary notifications and permits are obtained from utility companies and local authorities.
+Utility companies and local authorities obtain necessary notifications and permits.
 This ensures that all work is carried out legally and with the full knowledge of the relevant parties.

 Site Preparation